PROSPECTIVE AND MATRICULATED

 As a graduate student in Literacy, you will learn from a curriculum that emphasizes the importance of assessing students’ literacy strengths and needs, and using that assessment to design appropriate instruction that focuses on word–level knowledge, fluency, vocabulary development, comprehension, and writing.
 You will also learn the importance of basing literacy instruction in children’s literature, honoring learners’ multicultural diversity, and helping learners develop 21st Century literacy skills.

 As a graduate of our program, you will be an expert in developing and implementing successful literacy and language interventions for students who need extra support in strengthening their reading skills.

-If you are new to West Chester University, WCU’s Office of Graduate Studies, or transferring from another program (internally or externally) and are interested in learning more about our programs and admission requirements, please visit the Department of Literacy section of this year’s online catalog.
+If you are new to West Chester University, WCU’s Graduate College, or transferring from another program (internally or externally) and are interested in learning more about our programs and admission requirements, please visit the Department of Literacy section of this year’s online catalog.

 If you are a non–degree student and have questions about enrolling in Literacy (EDR) courses, we’ve created this document just for you: Information for Prospective Literacy Graduate Students .

-The M.Ed in Reading is a 36 credit program that grants a master’s degree and fulfills all PDE requirements in order for students to apply for their PA Reading Specialist Certification for grades K–12.
+The M.Ed. in Literacy and Reading Specialist Certification is a 36 credit program that grants a master’s degree and fulfills all PDE requirements in order for students to apply for their PA Reading Specialist Certification for grades K–12.
 If you have your Initial Teaching Certification (or even a master’s degree already) and want to focus on Literacy education, then our program may be right for you.